ppy/osu-wiki/news/2024/2024-09-02-the-followpoint-dreamxiety-the-osu-artist-extraordinaire.md

 ![](/wiki/shared/news/2024-09-02-the-followpoint-dreamxiety-the-osu-artist-extraordinaire/banner.jpg)

 What's this?
 A new interview from The Followpoint?
-That's right, today we are back with [Dreamxiety](https://osu.ppy.sh/users/13103233).
+That's right, today we are back with ::Dreamxiety::{ user-id=13103233 }.
 You may know her for creating artworks for the seasonal art contests, and you've probably seen them in the main menu whenever you load up osu!, if you have them enabled that is...

 Anyway, let's get right into it!